jimhigson/oboe.js/writing/main/1_Abstract.md

 resource is still downloading.

-In addition to a consideration of performance in absolute terms, the usability implications of an incremental model are also evaluated with regards to developer ergonomics and end user perception of performance.
+In addition to a consideration of performance in absolute terms, the usability implications of an incremental model are also considered with regards to developer ergonomics and user perception of performance.